Elimination Chamber (2020): Aftermath

-Elimination Chamber would be the final WWE pay-per-view to be held in-person with spectators before the World Health Organization declared COVID-19 a pandemic on March 11.
+Elimination Chamber would be the final WWE pay-per-view to be held in-person with spectators before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
 The next day, WWE canceled all touring shows indefinitely, and moved Raw, SmackDown, and future pay-per-views to the WWE Performance Center in Orlando, Florida with no audience beginning March 13.
 NXT's shows continued to be held at NXT's home base of Full Sail University in Winter Park, Florida, but also with no fans.
 In August, the company relocated Raw and SmackDown's shows to a bio-secure bubble called the WWE ThunderDome, which was first hosted at Orlando's Amway Center.
 In October, NXT moved to the Performance Center in a similar setup called the Capitol Wrestling Center.
 The ThunderDome was then relocated to Tropicana Field in St. Petersburg, Florida in December and then the Yuengling Center in Tampa, Florida in April 2021.
 WrestleMania 37, which was held on April 10 and 11, 2021, was WWE's first event during the pandemic to have live ticketed fans, and in mid-July, WWE resumed a live touring schedule with Money in the Bank being the first pay-per-view on this initial tour.

 Raw

 For costing him his match against Aleister Black, AJ Styles taunted The Undertaker on the following night's episode of Raw by bringing up his wife Michelle McCool, blaming her for why Undertaker keeps coming back to wrestle.
 Styles then challenged Undertaker to a match at WrestleMania 36.
 A contract signing for the match was conducted the following week.
-Styles then challenged Undertaker to a Boneyard match.
+Styles then challenged Undertaker to a Boneyard match that Undertaker accepted, cutting a promo akin to his "American Bad Ass" gimmick (circa 2000–2003).

 Also on the following Raw, Seth Rollins took on Aleister Black.
 The match ended in a disqualification win for Black after interference from Murphy.
 Black fought back, but was outnumbered by Murphy, Rollins, and AOP (Akam and Razar) until The Viking Raiders (Erik and Ivar) and The Street Profits (Angelo Dawkins and Montez Ford) made the save.
 This led to an eight-man tag team match in which Rollins, Murphy, and AOP defeated The Viking Raiders and The Street Profits.
 Afterwards, Kevin Owens appeared and attacked AOP and Murphy before Rollins laid him out with three Stomps as the show ended.
 The following week, a match between Rollins and Owens was scheduled for WrestleMania 36.